Congratulations to the national winners of the 2023 Awards! View your results.

 What is a Scholastic Awards Summer Scholarship?

-Scholastic Awards Summer (SAS) scholarships are need- and merit-based tuition scholarships for 7–11 grade students who received a Gold or Silver Key.
+Scholastic Awards Summer (SAS) scholarships are need- and merit-based tuition scholarships for 7–11 grade teens who received a Gold or Silver Key.

-Not all students who apply will receive a SAS Scholarship, so we encourage you to also apply to other programs and opportunities when making your summer plans.
+Not all teens who apply will receive a SAS Scholarship, so we encourage participants to also apply to other programs and opportunities when making their summer plans.

 Go to our Summer Scholarships page for more information.